Food Collection Specialist

-Stef has been employed as our part time Coordinator since March 2017.
-Coming back to the workforce after 11 years as a stay at home Mum, she has spent a lot of that time volunteering for the local school PTA and her daughter’s gymnastics club.
+Stef was our first employee, starting with Satisfy as our part-time Coordinator in March 2017 and continues her journey at Satisfy as Manager.
+Coming back to the workforce after 11 years as a stay at home Mum, she has spent a lot of that time volunteering for the local school PTA and as President of her daughter’s gymnastics club.
 With a strong background in marketing and administration, Stef is dedicated to using her skills to assist organisations with their strategic direction.
-She has a passion for building relationships and working with the Satisfy volunteers to create a strong and valuable team has been the high point of her role so far.
+She has a passion for building relationships and creating collaborative networks within the community.
+She loves connecting with the Satisfy volunteers and thrives on seeing first hand the passion that each of them brings to their roles.

 Phillipa is a Professional Engineer who has worked in the field of road asset management for the past 17 years.
 She has been involved with clubs and charitable organisations her whole life, serving as a committee member of Craigieburn Valley Ski Club, leading youth ministries and womens’ ministries thorough her church involvement.
 She has a passion for the environment and sustainability and has always actively encouraged living lightly.

 Tina retired in 2007 after spending 18 years working as a qualified Management Accountant in the retail arm of a UK major charity.
 During her adult life she has always been involved in supporting charities in a voluntary capacity as well as her full time job.
 She was Treasurer of her local Mothers Union branch for twenty years and Treasurer of her local church for the four years before emigration.
 She has always been interested in minimising her footprint on the earth and caring for its natural resources.